-The TOCOL function transforms an array or range into a single row.
+The TOCOL function transforms an array or range into a single column.
 By default, TOCOL will scan values by row, left to right.
 However, TOCOL can also be configured to scan the array by column, top to bottom.
 TOCOL also provides options for skipping empty cells and errors.

 The TOCOL function takes three arguments: array, ignore, and scan_by_column.
 Array is the only required argument and represents the array or range to be transformed.
 The ignore argument controls what values TOCOL will optionally ignore.
 The options for ignore are as follows: